isomerpages/govtech-corp/media/technews/_posts/2024-08-20-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 <p>Counterintuitively, when developing mobile apps, product teams should
 invest time appropriately.
 Mobile apps can be harder to build than websites because they must target problems more accurately.
-The most successful apps are designed with a balance of <strong>simplicity, clarity, and functionality</strong>.
+The most successful apps are designed with a balance of <strong>simplicity, clarity, and functionality</strong>.</p>
-A great designer understands that within any app there are hundreds of potential features and routes, but makes thoughtful choices to build user flows that are <strong>most effective</strong> and <strong>naturally intuitive</strong>.</p>
+<p>A great designer understands that within any app there are hundreds of
+potential features and routes, but makes thoughtful choices to build user flows that are <strong>most effective</strong> and <strong>naturally intuitive</strong>.</p>
 <h3>Any advice on best practices when testing with users?</h3>